Master of Professional Accounting

 - About the Programme

 The MPA is designed to provide students with the skills and understanding required as accounting professionals.
-The programme meets the academic requirements of the New Zealand Institute of Chartered Accountants (NZICA), CPA Australia and the Association of Chartered Certified Accountants (ACCA).
+The programme meets the academic requirements of the Chartered Accountants Australia and New Zealand, CPA Australia and the Association of Chartered Certified Accountants (ACCA).

 The programme will equip graduates for leadership in the profession through their knowledge of accounting issues and understanding of professional practice, ethics and procedures.

 Graduates will have been instructed by academic staff who are leaders in public and private sector accounting.
 They will have been encouraged to aim for high-level roles in the profession and in organisations.

 Students completing MPA will know and understand the main elements of the accounting discipline; the financial context in which business operates as well as the financial implications of business decisions; professional practice, ethics and procedures; the legal, economic and social environment in which business and accounting decisions are made in New Zealand and internationally.

 SACL: ranked among the world's best Accounting schools

 Victoria University’s School of Accounting and Commercial Law (SACL) has been ranked among the best in the world for research quality in an international ranking.

 Each year, Brigham Young University in the United States ranks universities throughout the world based upon the research output of accounting staff.

 For more information, please see the Victoria News article 'Victoria’s accounting research among best in the world'.